JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 estimated process noise ``\mathbf{ŵ}`` and estimated sensor noise ``\mathbf{v̂}`` can be included in the problem.
 This can be useful to add physical knowledge in the soft sensor, without adding new physical sensors (e.g. a strictly positive concentration).
-The closed-loop performance of a predictive controller depends on the accuracy of the plant state estimate.
+The closed-loop performance of a state feedback controller, like here, depends on the accuracy of the plant state estimate.

 For the CSTR, we will bound the innovation term ``\mathbf{\mathbf{y}(k) - \mathbf{ŷ}(k)} =
 \mathbf{v̂}``, and increase ``\mathbf{Q}_{int_u}`` to accelerate the estimation of the load